ParthJadhav/Tkinter-Designer/.github/ISSUE_TEMPLATE/blank-screen-without-any-elements.md

 How to Fix ?

-This issue happens due to -
+This issue happens due to Incorrect Naming
-1. Incorrect Naming
-2. Or if the X & Y Coordinates are not 0.

 Try to fix it by reading the instruction carefully.